AnjaGuillory/GoBowl/Deliverable2/UseCaseModel.md

 - Manager chooses "Add Customer" from the available menu options.
 - Manager enters customer name and email address into the system.
 - The manager chooses "Create" after data is entered.
-- A confirmation dialog is displayed.
-The manager chooses "Yes" to confirm the data.
+- A confirmation dialog is displayed and the manager chooses "Yes" to confirm the data.
 - The new customer is added to the system.
 - The customer card is printed and manager gives card to customer.